asood-life/into-the-wild/README.md

 </div>
 <br>
 <div>
    Welcome to the Homepage!
 In the top-left corner, you will find a search box waiting for your input.
-Start typing, and the app will display possible selections in a dropdown menu.
+Begin typing and the app will display possible selections in a dropdown menu.
 These selections are currently retrieved from the list of 25 animals provided below.
 Once you have found your desired animal, click on the entry in the dropdown to populate the search input followed with hitting the search button to proceed to the next step.
 </div>
 <br>